top of page

 Scalability

 Effective inventory management practices lay the foundation for scalability.
-By optimizing inventory levels and implementing JIT principles, small manufacturers can expand their operations seamlessly without incurring excessive inventory costs.
+Small manufacturers can expand their operations smoothly by optimizing inventory levels.
+They can also use JIT principles to avoid high inventory costs.

 Common Manufacturing Inventory Metrics